legopip/PLGNetworkingProj1/README.md

 NOTE:
 sometimes window OS sounds play when sending a message.
 Nothing crashes, it just makes the noise.

-Genuanly don't know what is causing that, so if you know what it might be, feedback would be appreciated.
+Genuinely don't know what is causing that, so if you know what it might be, feedback would be appreciated.

 **Contributors**